 For this reason I bow my knees before the Father . . . that He would grant you, according to the riches of His glory, to be strengthened with power through His Spirit in the inner man . . .
-(NASB) Eph.
-3:14-16
+Ephesians 3:14-16 (NASB)

 Did you notice in the passage that Paul prayed that they would be strengthened with the Holy Spirit?
 Paul was not praying that they become Christians because they were already Christians.
-The Holy Spirit enters the life of a Christian when they believe (1 Cor.
-12:13).
-The book of Ephesians was written to people who were already Christians or “saints” according to Eph.
-1:1.
+The Holy Spirit enters the life of a Christian when they believe (1 Corinthians 12:13).
+The book of Ephesians was written to people who were already Christians or “saints” according to Ephesians 1:1.

 Paul, an apostle of Christ Jesus by the will of God, To the saints who are at Ephesus and who are faithful in Christ Jesus . . .
-(NASB) Eph.
-1:1
+Ephesians 1:1 (NASB)

 Walking In The Spirit